elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 # Kubernetes API

 The Kubernetes API is the entrypoint to managing your Kubernetes resources.
-Your Compliant Kubernetes administrator will provide you with a kubeconfig file upon onboarding, which is required to access the API.
+Your Welkin administrator will provide you with a kubeconfig file upon onboarding, which is required to access the API.

 The following sections describe how to access the cluster in order to manage your Kubernetes resources.

-## Authentication and Access Control in Compliant Kubernetes
+## Authentication and Access Control in Welkin

-In order to facilitate access control and audit logging, Compliant Kubernetes imposes a certain way to access the Kubernetes API.
+In order to facilitate access control and audit logging, Welkin imposes a certain way to access the Kubernetes API.
 The kubeconfig file provides individual access to the Kubernetes API through [Dex](https://github.com/dexidp/dex).
 Normally, you should authenticate using your organizations identity provider connected to Dex, but it is also possible for your administrator to configure static usernames and passwords.